-OpenVMS usage: char\string type: character string read only access: mechanism: by descriptor funcarg
+OpenVMS usage: char string type: character string access: read only mechanism: by descriptor funcarq

 Function descriptor supplying information related to the function specified by the func argument.
 The funcdesc argument is the address of this descriptor.

 The contents of the function descriptor can vary for each function.
 Refer to the description of each function code to determine the contents of the function descriptor.
 In some cases, the function descriptor is not used at all.